-Here’s one for the “Go To” drawer.
-I have to make a correction to something I said about jelly toys.
-I don’t like ALL jelly toys.
-The last one I reviewed, going back later, the scent was too strong.
-Yes, wash it and it fades.
-Scented lube- and it masks it.
-However, right out of the drawer- it’s STRONG.
-Now I’m not sensitive to scents, but I’m not sensitive to a LOT of things.
-I suspect that MOST people will be bothered by this scent and a lot of the “sex toy snobs” (term used playfully) will not like it.
+Here is one for the drawer “Go To.”
+To something I said about jelly toys, I have to create a correction.
+I don’t like all the toys of the jelly.
+Going back later, the last one I checked, the scent was too powerful.
+Yes, wash it, it’s fading.
+Scented lube-masks it.
+It’s STRONG, though, right out of the drawer.
+I’m not susceptible to scents now, but I’m not susceptible to a lot of stuff.
+I suspect that this scent will bother MOST people and many of the “sex toy snobs” (playfully used term) won’t like it.

-Can you see the swirl that wraps around it??
-It’s a nice thick vibrating dildo with the bullet up near the tip so it’s good for clitoral stimulation AND penetration.
-The Doc Johnson Vivid Dreams line all have the thumb dial, which I also really like.
-Roll it up, roll it down.
-Easy easy… And waterproof!!
+Can you see the swirl wrapping around it??
+It’s a beautiful dense dildo vibrating with the bullet up close to the tip so it’s great for clitoral stimulation and penetration.
+The line of Doc Johnson Vivid Dreams has all the thumb dial that I really like as well.
+Roll it up and roll it down.
+Easy, simple… And water resistant!!

-Ok- I have very little luck with jerking off in the shower, but for those of you who DO- this is a good one.
+Okay, I’ve got very little luck jerking off in the shower, but it’s a nice one for those of you who do.

-So ok, here’s some phthalate talk.
-I KNOW that there’s a LOT of talk about using phthalate free products and how that is the safer way to go.
-Clearly any kind of chemicals are less than perfectly safe.
-In March of 2008 California banned baby and infant toys with phthalates.
-Most likely because they are in the mouths of the babies for long perions of time.
-I also found this article that addressed phthalates in sex toys.
+So all right, there’s a phthalate talk here.
+I KNOW there’s plenty to speak about using phthalate-free products and how that’s the safer way forward.
+Clearly, chemicals of any kind are less than completely secure.
+California banned phthalate baby and infant toys in March 2008.
+Most probably because for lengthy periods of time they are in the babies ‘ mouths.
+I also discovered this article in sex toys dealing with phthalates.